-The Temple of Vanity (Yes, Again)
+The Temple of Vanity (Yes, Another)

 Y’see, I never saw a lot of point in making multiple backups of the earlier versions of the essay collection.
 Generally, when I revised something it was because I preferred the new version.
 So why hang onto the old one?

 Not that I didn’t grumpf, sometimes quite bitterly, when Rowling shut down a line of speculation that I wasn’t finished with.
 But so long as canon was still open I was more concerned with what still could happen, or what was most likely to have happened, than with devising the most flashy, dramatic mirages that would have made great fanfic.
-I don’t write fanfic.
+After all, I don’t write fanfic.

 Still, I did manage to find a backup of the last version of the original site, before the redesign that was uploaded in 2004, as well as a copy of the site as it stood in July 2007, when the “carpet book” was leaked online — before I felt I had to at least try to drag what I could into some attempt at compliance with Rowling.